 Gorgeous picture quality and great value for money

 - Excellent upscaling

 - Motion could be better

 - Better suited to darker rooms

-The LG C8 OLED is simply a stunning TV.
+The LG OLED55C8PLA is simply a stunning TV.
 It’s hard not to marvel at the picture quality.
-If you ignore all factors and rivals and just buy this TV right now, you won’t be disappointed.
+If you buy this TV right now, you won’t be disappointed.